1974 Notre Dame Fighting Irish football team: Schedule

-Season summary
+Game summaries

 Georgia Tech

 The season began as Notre Dame faced Georgia Tech on Monday night national television.
 Georgia Tech scored first, but the Irish came back to score 31 unanswered points.
 Wayne Bullock tied it with a 14-yard touchdown run after a Tech fumble. the Fighting Irish took the lead in the second quarter on a 22-yard Dave Reeve field goal and a 7-yard touchdown pass from Tom Clements to Pete Demmerle. in the second half, Bullock scored from the one and Al Samules slashed in from the 8 on a sweep.
 The national telecast caught a great play when Steve Sylvester blindsided a pursuing Georgia Tech linemen as he Clements on a broken play.

 Northwestern

-Notre Dame dropped four fumbles in the first half and Northwestern held the Irish to a 14-3 halftime lead. the first Fighting Irish score followed a pas to Demmerle that reached the Northwestern 2; Russ Kornman scored.
+Notre Dame dropped four fumbles in the first half and Northwestern held the Irish to a 14–3 halftime lead. the first Fighting Irish score followed a pass to Demmerle that reached the Northwestern 2; Russ Kornman scored.
 Bullock scored for the second touchdown after a Northwestern roughing penalty boosted a drive.
 Ron Goodman ran 62 yards to score on the fourth play of the new half.
 Clements followed a fumble recovery with a drive and a 14-yard touchdown pass to Robin Weber.
-Frank Allocco scored akeeper after another fumble.
+Frank Allocco scored a keeper after another fumble.
 Reserves Mark McLane punched over an 11-yard touchdown and Terry Eurick a two-yarder.
 Future All-America tight end Ken MacAfee (6'5" and 245 pounds0 made his freshman appearance.
 Notre Dame won 49–3.